AB-RCSC/rc-decision-support-tool/docs/_sources/00_00_welcome.md

 :::::::

 :::::::{dropdown} 📉 Information formats
-Information is available in the following tabs of the "info pop-ups":
+Information is available in the following tabs of the "info popups":
 - **Overview** (default) \- short, digestible information about the topic.

 - **Advanced** \- detailed descriptions; more “in the weeds” information for those who want to dig into the details.

-- **Visual resources** \- related figures and videos; you can watch videos within in tool itself, or click on the links within the embedded video to open Youtube.
+- **Visual resources** \- related figures and videos; you can watch videos within in tool itself or click on the links within the embedded video to open YouTube.

 - **Shiny apps/Widgets** \- access externally created apps already hosted online.
-Note that the apps included in the tabbed content mainly serve a supplemental material, however we will are developing in Shiny apps/Widgets that more directly support users’ answering of a specific question and that can help to tailor recommendations to users' needs more specifically via simulation-based (apps).
+Note that the apps included in the tabbed content mainly serve a supplemental material, however we are developing in Shiny apps/Widgets that more directly support users’ answering of a specific question and that can help to tailor recommendations to users' needs more specifically via simulation-based (apps).
 Refer to the next section for more information.

 - **Analytical tools & resources** \- resources for implementing analyses provided as links to R packages or scripts.